DanielsRT/DanielsRT/README.md

 ## 🌟 Featured Projects

 - [**Incident Response Dashboard**](https://github.com/DanielsRT/Chip8Emulator)
-  *A full-stack Python and React web app capable of querying security events through Azure API or optionally parsing through file logs.
-This application uses Logstash as a data processing pipeline to Elasticsearch and Kibana to sort and visualize security events to a web-based Incident Response Dashboard.*
+  *A Python and ELK app capable of requesting security events from Azure API and querying through Kibana.
+This application uses Logstash as a data processing pipeline to Elasticsearch and Kibana to sort and visualize security events as a web-based Incident Response Dashboard*

 - [**Chip 8 Emulator**](https://github.com/DanielsRT/Chip8Emulator)
   *An application capable of interpreting Chip8 instruction sets to emulate a basic processor and load Chip8 ROMs.*